Plasmodium falciparum: History

-In 1640, Huan del Vego first employed the tincture of the cinchona bark for treating malaria; the native Indians of Peru and Ecuador had been using it even earlier for treating fevers.
+In 1640, Huan del Vego first employed a tincture of cinchona bark for treating malaria; the native Indians of Peru and Ecuador had been using it even earlier for treating fevers.
 Thompson (1650) introduced this "Jesuits' bark" to England.
 Its first recorded use there was by John Metford of Northampton in 1656.
 Morton (1696) presented the first detailed description of the clinical picture of malaria and of its treatment with cinchona.
 Gize (1816) studied the extraction of crystalline quinine from the cinchona bark and Pelletier and Caventou (1820) in France extracted pure quinine alkaloids, which they named quinine and cinchonine.
 The total synthesis of quinine was achieved by American chemists R.B.
 Woodward and W.E.
 Doering in 1944.
 Woodward received the Nobel Prize in Chemistry in 1965.

 Attempts to make synthetic antimalarials began in 1891.
 Atabrine, developed in 1933, was used widely throughout the Pacific in World War II, but was unpopular because of its adverse effects.
 In the late 1930s, the Germans developed chloroquine, which went into use in the North African campaigns.
 Creating a secret military project called Project 523, Mao Zedong encouraged Chinese scientists to find new antimalarials after seeing the casualties in the Vietnam War.
 Tu Youyou discovered artemisinin in the 1970s from sweet wormwood (Artemisia annua).
 This drug became known to Western scientists in the late 1980s and early 1990s and is now a standard treatment.
 Tu won the Nobel Prize in Physiology or Medicine in 2015.